Slaughtered ‘Chickens’ On Display For Anniversary Of Kfc Boycott

 Place: KFC, 3 Elk Mill Broadway, Royton, Oldham

 Despite assurances made long ago by Senior Vice President Jonathan Blum that KFC would “raise the bar” on animal welfare, the company still has not eliminated even the worst abuses.
 Seinfeld star and ex-KFC pitchman Jason Alexander had his contract with KFC cancelled after PETA enlisted him to speak to company chiefs about the suffering of chickens.
-Other high-profile support for the PETA campaign against KFC has come from Nobel Peace Prize winner His Holiness the Dalai Lama, hip-hop mogul Russell Simmons, rock icons Sir Paul McCartney and Chrissie Hynde, actors Pamela Anderson and Bea Arthur and bands Ash, Black Eyed Peas, and The Darkness.
+Other high-profile support for the PETA campaign against KFC has come from hip-hop mogul Russell Simmons, rock icons Sir Paul McCartney and Chrissie Hynde, actors Pamela Anderson and Bea Arthur and bands Ash, Black Eyed Peas, and The Darkness.

 KFC lags far behind one of its chief competitors, McDonald’s, which is actively exploring a more humane chicken-slaughter technology – controlled-atmosphere killing – that PETA is calling on KFC to implement along with other basic welfare reforms based on the best available scientific research and the recommendations of members of KFC’s own animal welfare advisory panel.
 Undercover investigations have turned up exactly the same abuses that KFC denies having to address – including crippled chickens kept in crowded, filthy conditions and sadistically tortured.
 The Sunday Mirror led a report on an investigation into a UK KFC supplier with the headline “Distressed and Dying in a Cramped Shed … Nobody Does Chicken Like KFC”.